localstack-samples/localstack-pro-samples/lambda-hot-reloading/javascript-terraform-layers/README.md

 }
 ```

 We can now also change the value provided by our layer.
-Let's replace it with 10, by changing the index.js in our `./layer_src/nodejs/node_modules/test-dep` folder.
+Let's replace it with 10, by editing the index.js in our `./layer_src/nodejs/node_modules/test-dep` folder.

 Our output after another invoke will be: